sher1w/sher1w/Readme.md

 📍 Margao, Goa
 🔗 [LinkedIn](https://linkedin.com/in/sherwin-mazarello)

-Open to SDE, backend, or software testing roles — fresher, available from June 2026.
+Open to SDE, backend, or software testing roles (fresher), available from June 2026.